 Barnsley College is an exempt charity under Part 3 of the Charities Act 2011 and is regulated by the Secretary of State for Education as Principal Regulator for all FE Corporations in England.
-The members of the Governing Body, who are trustees of the charity, are disclosed on pages 23-25.
+The members of the Governing Body, who are trustees of the charity, are disclosed on pages 22 to 24.